High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association: Introduction

-Post-selection inference has emerged as a significant research direction in the past decade.
+A prevalent strategy for variable selection in high-dimensional data analysis is to use regularization-based regression methods, such as LASSO \citep{tibshirani1996regression}, SCAD \citep{fan2001variable}, MCP \citep{zhang2010nearly}, and many others.
+These methods generally prescribe explicitly defined regression models and assume sparsity in the regression models.
+Besides variable selection, post-selection inference has emerged as a significant research direction in the past decade.
 The goal of post-selection inference is to derive valid statistical inference by accounting for the uncertainty inherent in the selection \citep{kuchibhotla2022post}.
-For example, \cite{lee2016exact,tibshirani2018uniform,mccloskey2023hybrid}, among others, have explored the conditional selective inference approach, where the inference can be made by conditioning on the selection procedure, such as LASSO \citep{lee2016exact} or the forward stepwise regression \citep{tibshirani2016exact}.
-The efficacy of the conditional selective inference method is contingent upon the performance of the focused selection procedure. \cite{kivaranovic2021length} examined the expected length of the selective confidence interval based on LASSO.
-An alternative approach to statistical inference is the simultaneous inference method proposed by \cite{berk2013valid}.
-The simultaneous inference approach is applicable to any selection procedure universally, including arbitrary or sequential selections, at the cost of increased conservativeness.
-The sample splitting method is also an alternative to inference, where a part of the data is used for variable selection and the rest part is used for inference.
-Theoretical properties of this approach can be found in \cite{rinaldo2019bootstrapping}.
-For the overall post-selection inference, there is a comprehensive review by \cite{kuchibhotla2022post}.
+For example, \cite{lee2016exact,tibshirani2018uniform,mccloskey2023hybrid} have explored the conditional selective inference approach, where the inference can be made by conditioning on the selection procedure.
+The efficacy of the conditional selective inference method is contingent upon the performance of the focused selection procedure.